plugcommunity/documentation/api/events/backend_events/ban.md

 # Ban message

-Event passed when a person is banned
+Event passed when you are banned from a room.

 **Note**: the ban duration offers you the following three options.